The Third Age Trust has asked us to pass on their latest advice. Click here to read a digest.

 The Autumn Programme of Speaker Meetings, September - December 2020 remains cancelled; talks on a variety of subjects can be found under Presentations in the Main Menu to the right.
 You need to log in first.

-The AGM will be held via Zoom at 10.30am on Friday 04 September.
+The AGM was held via Zoom at 10.30am on Friday 04 September.
 Further details will be published soon but relevant documents will be published on the News Page (see Main Menu right) as they are produced.
+NB You will need to log in as a member to access these pages, or you can access them direct via the August e-bulletin once published.

 Open Day has been postponed until Spring 2021; the date will be confirmed when we are able to make arrangements with the Kesgrave Centre.